Femia > Health Library > Getting Pregnant > Trying to conceive > Can you get pregnant when you’re not ovulating?

 Whilst 85% of couples who are having regular unprotected sex will conceive within 12 months many are looking for ways to optimize their chances and speed up the process.
 But, whether you’re hoping to improve your chances of getting pregnant or are actively trying to avoid it, understanding the science behind how conception happens will help.

-To answer the question “can you get pregnant when you’re not ovulating?”,’ we need to first take a look at what ovulation is.
+To answer the question, “Can you get pregnant when you’re not ovulating?” it’s important to understand what ovulation is.

 What is the fertile window?